pygame.Window

 classmethod from_display_module()

-Create a Window object using window data from display module
+Create a Window object using window data from display module.

 from_display_module() -> Window